 The Jericho Wharf Trust is a registered charity formed by four local groups.

-SIAHAF is required by the City to pay for and construct the boatyard and then transfer this, and the covenanted land needed for the community centre, over to the Jericho Wharf Trust for £1.
-SIAHAF would finance this from the sale of private housing on the rest of the site.
-The Jericho Wharf Trust would then raise the funds needed to build the community centre.
+The developer will pay for and construct the boatyard and the shell for Phase 1 of the community centre, the developer would finance this from the sale of private housing on the rest of the site.
+The Jericho Wharf Trust would then raise the funds needed to fit out the community centre and build Phase 2.
+However the JWT plans to raise all the funds in one exercise, in which case there would be no need for phasing.

-The JWT will have the freehold for the boatyard and the community centre.
-SIAHAF will sell or lease the commercial houses and the restaurant, and appoint a management company to provide services to the commercial houses and maintain the bridges.
+The JWT, or one of its members, could have the freehold for the boatyard and the community centre.
+The developer will sell or lease the commercial houses, and appoint a management company to provide services to the commercial houses and maintain the bridge.
 The management company can also work with the JWT for organizing events in the public space.

 This is the land to the north of the square which currently comprises three adjoining plots.